-I opened the thin glass door to escape the humidity of Texas, and swung a hard left into the Chick-fil-A line.
-I leaned onto the pole which held the plastic sign, Line Starts Here.
-Thomas, the cashier, waved and ordered me the usual—They classified me as a frequent customer.
-My staple: A number three eight count Chick-fil-A nugget meal with a large Sprite.
+I opened the thin glass door to escape the humidity of Texas, and swung a hard left into the fast food line.
+I leaned on the pole that held the plastic sign, “Line Starts Here.”
+Thomas, the cashier, waved and ordered me the usual.
+They classified me as a frequent customer.
+My staple: A #3, eight-count chicken nugget meal with a large Sprite.

-“The usual.”
-I noticed Samantha—almost crying.
+I noticed Samantha was almost crying.
 She grazed my shoulder with her clammy hands.
-The tendons in her neck pulsed out.
-Thomas pressed the buttons on the cash register, and he told us our order would take longer than usual.
-I shuffled away and grabbed Samantha's damp hand.
-I snatched the Styrofoam cups and went to the drink dispensers.
+The tendons in her neck pulsed.
+Thomas pressed the buttons on the cash register and told us our order would take longer than usual.
+I took the Styrofoam cup and went to the drink dispensers.
 I filled the cup with Sprite – no ice.
 Samantha murmured that we should go, but I waved her away dismissively.